RU09342/lab-1-intro-to-git-c-and-msp430-pedicone/Assignment/README.md

 Assignment 1: README
 Author: Jack Pedicone
 Created Sep 8, 2017
-Updated Sep 8, 2017
+Updated Sep 11, 2017

+##Jack Pedicone

-#include <stdio.h> was needed to allow the printf declaration to suceed.
+The header #include <stdio.h> was needed to allow the printf declaration to suceed.

 The function "math" was initialized before the int main similar to how it would be in c++.
 The main function begins as normal.